sslava/ai-sdk-agents/README.md

 ### Examples

 Example projects are located in the `examples/` directory.
-(Note: If the directory is currently named `exmaples/`, please rename it to `examples/`.)

 ## Contributing